robin-raymond/zax.io/strong-weak.md

 func final : (result : String)() = {

     scope {
-        // the @ operator allocates `value1` dynamically with the
+        // the @ operator allocates `value1` dynamically with the context's
-        // context's allocator and a `strong` pointer is maintained value1 : MyType * own @
+        // allocator and a `strong` pointer is maintained value1 : MyType * own @

         // `value2` is is a `strong` pointer but the value is initialized to
         // point to nothing
         value2 : MyType * strong

-        // `value1` used to own the instance but the instance ownership is
+        // `value1` used to `own` the instance but the instance ownership is
         // transferred from a `value1` to `value2` which now keeps the
         // `MyType` instance alive
         value2 = value1